freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 The default values on the **Configure Proxy** and **Configure Ubuntu archive mirror** screens should not need to be changed.
 Select **Done** for both.

-Continue Without Updating the Installer
+Continue without updating the installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With the network connection now active, the installer may alert you that a